uyen-huynh2808/healthcare-data-lakehouse/README.md

-# Real-Time Healthcare Lakehouse for Patient Monitoring (Synthea, Faker, Kafka, Spark, Delta Lake, BigQuery)
+# Real-Time Healthcare Data Lakehouse for Illness Prediction (Synthea, Faker, Kafka, Spark, Delta Lake, BigQuery)

 ## Project Overview

-This project builds a **real-time healthcare data lake and analytics platform** for monitoring patient vitals from simulated **IoT wearable devices**, using a combination of **Synthea** for realistic synthetic patient histories and **Faker** for live streaming vitals.
-Vital signs like heart rate, temperature, and SpO₂ are streamed via **Apache Kafka**, processed in real time using **Spark Structured Streaming**, and stored in **Delta Lake** using a Bronze–Silver–Gold architecture.
-Cleaned and aggregated data is loaded into **BigQuery** for analysis and visualized using **Looker**.
-An **anomaly detection ML model** is integrated to identify abnormal vitals in real time, simulating how healthcare providers can respond to emergencies and monitor patient health at scale.
+This project implements a real-time healthcare data lakehouse system to **predict whether a patient is ill or not** based on simulated medical test data.
+It uses a combination of **synthetic training data** (static) and **real-time simulated input** to apply machine learning in a streaming context.

+- **Synthea** generates **static patient records** for model training.
+- **Faker** simulates **real-time medical test results** to mimic streaming patient records.
+- **Apache Kafka** handles the real-time ingestion of records.
+- **Apache Spark Structured Streaming** processes streaming data and applies a trained ML model to classify each record as "ill" or "healthy".
+- **Delta Lake** stores the processed data in a structured multi-layered format (Bronze → Silver → Gold).
+- **Google BigQuery** supports querying and visualization.
+- **Looker Studio** is used for analytics dashboards and reporting.

 ## Project Goals

+- Generate realistic training data using **Synthea**.
-- **Simulate realistic patient data using Synthea and Faker**
+- Simulate real-time patient test results using **Faker** and ingest via **Kafka**.

-  Use Synthea to generate full synthetic EHR records and vitals distributions.

-  Use Faker-guided scripts to simulate real-time streaming data from IoT devices based on Synthea trends.

-- **Ingest real-time vitals from simulated IoT patient devices**

-  Stream live patient vitals like heart rate, temperature, SpO₂, and blood pressure using Apache Kafka to mimic a hospital monitoring environment.

-- **Stream and process data with Spark Structured Streaming**

-  Process Kafka streams with schema enforcement, cleansing, timestamp alignment, and enrichment.
+- Build a **real-time illness prediction pipeline** using Spark Streaming and a pre-trained model.

-- **Store data in Delta Lake using Bronze, Silver, and Gold architecture**
+- Store data in Delta Lake with a **multi-stage architecture**.
-  - Bronze: Raw Kafka ingestion
-  - Silver: Parsed, cleaned, and enriched data
-  - Gold: Aggregated metrics with anomaly flags

-- **Load curated data into BigQuery for analytics**
+- Push final results to BigQuery for analysis and dashboarding.

-  Transfer Gold-layer data into Google BigQuery for scalable querying and reporting.

-- **Visualize trends and anomalies with Looker Studio**

-  Build dashboards for hospital-wide monitoring, patient-level trends, and anomaly alerts.

-- **Apply ML models for real-time anomaly detection**

-  Train models on historical Synthea-based data and run inference on real-time streams.

 ## Architecture